Computer Story for Curious Builders

 1990s

-As the Internet spread, freely downloadable operating systems and graphical interfaces reached everyday users.
+As the Internet spread, free operating systems and friendly graphical shells landed on everyday desks.

 2000s